 At the early stage, the focus is usually on technical foundation, crawling and indexing, and preparing key category pages.
 You need to be discoverable, not dominant.

-Typical scope at this stage includes auditing the site structure, configuring analytics and product feeds, and optimizing a small group of high-priority pages.
+Typical scope at this stage includes technical SEO audits: the site structure, configuring analytics and product feeds, and optimizing a small group of high-priority pages.
 These are often the most important category or product pages that drive early conversions.
 Optimization usually happens in batches.
-Instead of working on the entire site at once, SEO teams start with the most strategic sections and expand over time.
+Instead of working on the entire site at once, SEO experts start with the most strategic sections and expand over time.

 At this stage, publishing blog content just for the sake of activity rarely delivers results.
 If content is part of your strategy, make sure you have a documented plan that ties into your business goals.
 These blog strategy ideas can help find that direction.